 As a byproduct of cheese production, whey is not vegan.
-Whey is obtained during cheese-making by straining off the liquid from curdled milk.
+Whey is obtained during cheese-making by straining off the protein-rich liquid from curdled milk.
 Food processors typically dehydrate this liquid whey into powder.

-What Sorts of Foods Contain Whey?
+Which Foods Contain Whey?

 When purchasing any sort of processed food, vegans should check the ingredients for whey.
 It has a disconcerting ability to show up in products that would otherwise be vegan.